PandiaJason/Proof-of-Knowledge-On-Chain/README.md

 ## Simple Summary

-A standard interface for non-transferable-non-fungible tokens, also known as NTNFTs aka NTTs.
+A standard interface for non-transferable-non-fungible tokens, also known as NTNFTs aka NTTs(For Proof of Knowledge On Chain).

 ## Abstract